 Maker Geeks Filament Review: You’ll Either Love It Or Hate It

-As a one man show, Maker Geeks was the brand for you if you were looking for a personal touch.
+As a one man show, Maker Geeks used to be known for its personal touch.
 Recently, however, that reputation has been called into question.
-Across the internet, there is a growing discontent with Maker Geeks and the services they provide.
+Across the internet, there is growing discontent with Maker Geeks and the services they provide.

 Will this trend continue?
 That is unclear, but if it does, Maker Geeks might lose a lot of it’s current fan base.